If you're spending your precious time and money, don't you deserve a great outcome?

 Building and maintaining healthy credit opens up the door to many opportunities, including a lower cost of borrowing money, lower rental deposits, and smaller monthly payments when purchasing a car or home.
 While it takes awhile to build credit, it doesn't take long for your credit score to plummet.
 Here are five surprising things you could do to harm your...more

-After you've made your decision to attend a bootcamp and learn a new skill, you're well on your way to a new career.
+After you've made your decision to attend a training program and learn a new skill, you're well on your way to a new career.
 The only checkbox left unmarked is the part where you figure out how to pay the cost of tuition.
-Bootcamps with a Skills Fund partnership have made it as easy as possible for students to pay the cost of their tuition through a loan with low monthly payments.
+Programs with a Skills Fund partnership have made it as easy as possible for students to pay the cost of their tuition through a loan with low monthly payments.
 We've outlined exactly what you need before moving forward and applying for a Skills Fund loan.more

 You've taken an important stride towards altering your professional future; you have been accepted to a high-quality coding, data science, or entrepreneurial bootcamp.
 But what's the best way to pay for it?